codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/trigger-a-k8s-deployment-from-docker-registry.md

 ---
 title: "Trigger a Kubernetes Deployment from a Dockerhub Push Event"
-description: "Learn how to trigger a K8s deployment when an image is updated"
+description: "Learn how to trigger a Kubernetes deployment when an image is updated"
 group: yaml-examples
 sub_group: examples
 toc: true